 - There's no preheating, and cooking times are fast.

 When I set the cooking time and temperature, I felt like I was taking a risk because I rarely put exact times on my recipes.
 I say, “about” followed by the estimated time.
 (Things are done when they’re done, not when a certain amount of time is up.)

-However, when I was making my Air Fryer Gluten-Free Lemon Fried Chicken, I used the Chicken Preset, and it came out perfectly!
-I’d been expecting to have to play around with the time, but I didn’t.
+However, when I was making my gluten-free Air Fryer Fried Chicken, I used the Chicken Preset, and it came out perfectly!
+I'd been expecting to have to play around with the time, but I didn't.

 Did the air fryer know how thick it was?
 How much it weighed?
 I can’t tell you for sure, but what I can tell you is that for 2, 8 to 10-ounce, boneless, skinless chicken breasts, the Preset Chicken time and temperature of 20 minutes at 400°F, was spot on.

 This should definitely be one of your top GoWISE Air Fryer recipes!

 Storing the Air Fryer

 It’s small enough to sit on the counter or be stored without taking up too much room.
 (Mine fits perfectly on a shelf in the pantry.)

 - It has 2 removable parts, and both are dishwasher safe, but I found there’s no need because they clean up so easily and quickly int he sink.